100+ Descriptive Words for Resume & How to Use Them

 Why use strong resume language?

-Before we get started with listing effective resume words and examples, let’s consider why using the power of words is important in a resume.
+Before we get started with listing effective resume words and examples, let's consider why using the power of words is important in a resume.
+Good resume adjectives can make a big difference!

-✓ To add a touch of personality.
+- To add a touch of personality.
 Adjectives work great for giving a glimpse of your personality and core professional values.
-By mentioning that you are flexible, resilient or resourceful, you create an idea about your personality with a hiring manager.
+By mentioning that you are flexible, resilient, or resourceful, you create an idea about your personality with a hiring manager.

 Did we get you intrigued?
-Now, let’s get down to practical tips and start enriching your resume with the magic words for constructing the right impression.
+Now, let's get down to practical tips and start enriching your resume with the magic words for constructing the right impression.
+Time management skills, communication skills, teamwork skills, and leadership abilities are just a few examples of what to focus on in adding strong adjectives.

 Descriptive words for resume summary

-Let’s start with descriptive words.
-These are the adjectives which indicate your personality traits and approach to work, i.e. dependable.
+Let's start with descriptive words.
+These are the adjectives that indicate your personality traits and approach to work, i.e. dependable.
 The best place to use adjectives is the summary or objective – these sections serve as an introduction, hence you might want to mention 2-3 objectives to set the tone for the rest of the document and show what kind of employee you are.

-Ideally, the adjectives in your summary should match the employer’s expectations from the position.
-For example, a customer support rep can stay that they are extroverted, whereas a bank teller should mention that they are detail-driven.
+Ideally, the adjectives in your summary should match the employer's expectations from the position.
+For example, a customer support rep can say that they are extroverted, whereas a bank teller should mention that they are detail-driven.
 This gives an employer a subtle sign that your personality fits the job requirements.

 Examples: